spectrocloud/librarium/content/docs/00-release-notes.md

 ### Features

 - A Visual Studio Code (VS Code) extension is now available for Palette Dev Engine (PDE).
-This extension allows you deploy and manage virtual clusters directly from VS Code.
-You can review the [Palette PDE Plugin](https://marketplace.visualstudio.com/items?itemName=SpectroCloud.extension-palette) documentation to learn more.
+This extension allows you to deploy and manage virtual clusters directly from VS Code.
+To learn more, you can review the [Palette PDE Plugin](https://marketplace.visualstudio.com/items?itemName=SpectroCloud.extension-palette) documentation.

-- The Palette CLI now supports the ability for you to manage App Profiles and Apps in Palette Dev Engine (PDE).
+- The Palette CLI now supports managing App Profiles and Apps in Palette Dev Engine (PDE).
 You can now create, update, and delete App Profiles and Apps directly from the CLI.
 Use the `palette pde app-profile` and `palette pde app` commands to manage App Profiles and Apps.
 Refer to the [Palette CLI](/palette-cli) documentation or use the `--help` flag to learn more.

 ## Vertex